 Eco-matrix projects for the reporting period (2018-2023) were consolidated.
 Projects were classified as non-biological or biological and only the latter projects were included for further analysis.
 For faunal projects, the biological data collection was divided into three categories, namely "priority species", "non-priority species" and "multi-species monitoring and surveillance".
-The latter category was used for multi-species monitoring and surveillance projects were expected to be included.
+The latter category was used for multi-species monitoring and surveillance projects where both priority and non-priority species were expected to be included.
 For flora, the projects were split into "rare flora and priority species", "post fire and permanent protea plots" and "other".
 The latter category mainly included projects related to alien vegetation management and veld restoration.
 Following the analysis of the eco-matrix projects, selected monitoring and surveillance projects and the application of the data were discussed.